- gives an introduction and definition about OPC Foundation Joint Working Groups (OPC-F JWG)

 OPC UA is a series of specifications providing multivendor multiplatform secure reliable information integration interoperability from the embedded world to the cloud.
-Key parts of OPC UA is about information modeling, and provide the foundation for other organizations to facilitate complex data modeling .
+Key parts of OPC UA are about information modeling and provide the foundation for other organizations to facilitate complex data modeling.

 The modelling capabilities of OPC UA are the fundamental components necessary for semantic interoperability.
 An increasing number of organizations created standard OPC UA information models for specific domains and/or are currently under development.
 These OPC UA information models are described in what is known as OPC UA companion specifications.

 OPC UA companion standards address use cases and with that increase the applicability and adoption of the OPC UA technology in different verticals.

 A list of active or completed developments can be found in: Overview OPC UA Information Model Activities (2019-03-18)